figtools/figgy.docs/commands/config/validate.md

 parent: Config
 ---

-# Get
+# Validate

-Foo bar foo bar
+To be implemented.